hashcloak/shami-rs/README.md

 project runs using the IP of localhost, but the source code can be modified to run in a distributed way.

+This protocol is implemented using the Mersenne61 field, which means that all the operations are performed in $\mathbb{Z}_p$ for $p = 2^61 - 1$.
+The implementation of the field arithmetic is done from scratch.

 This project does not consider the following features yet:

 - Private and reliable communication channels.